SPDLDaemon/spdl-docs-master/docs/content/ApplicationNotes/JoystickInput/_index.md

 ![Simple linear deadband](linDB.png)

-Notice that while small inputs nearzero don't accidentally move the player, the user also can't make very small movements.
+Notice that while small inputs near zero don't accidentally move the player, the user also can't make very small movements.
 The output suddenly jumps from 0 to a value when leaving the deadband, so the user can never command values smaller than this.

 To fix this, we can scale the function outside the deadband so it smoothly goes to the same value at the ends from zero: